oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 2. The Client can elicit a response from one or more Gateways, or Clients which know the network location of a Gateway, by broadcasting a SEARCHGW packet.
 The response, from either a Gateway or a Client on the Gateway's behalf, is a GWINFO packet.

 A Gateway should only advertise its presence, or respond to SEARCHGW requests, if it is able to accept subscriptions and forward messages.
-For instance, a [9.1.1 HEADING-NOT-FOUND](#c.1.1-transparent-gateway) which is not currently connected to an MQTT Server, should not advertise.
+For instance, a [C.1.1 Transparent Gateway](#c.1.1-transparent-gateway) which is not currently connected to an MQTT Server, should not advertise.

 Multiple Gateways may be active at the same time in the same network, in which case they will have different identifiers.
 It is up to the Client to decide to which Gateway it wants to connect.